AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.5 SS a null initialization_list package does not initialize any state abstractions or variables
+      :Trace Unit: FA 7.1.5 SS a null initialization_list package does not initialize any state abstractions or variables

 #.
 If an ``initialization_item`` has an ``input_list`` then the ``names`` in the